Taiwan Semiconductor Manufacturing

 Where does this asset sit across four dimensions?
 Extension (how stretched price is vs its own history), Momentum (RSI, MACD, rate of change), Flow (volume and money flow), and Volatility (how quiet or active).
 Each bar shows a 0–100 percentile compared to the last year of data.
 Key levels show the nearest demand and supply zones from our confluence analysis.

-Looking at the full picture for Taiwan Semiconductor Manufacturing (TSM): extension is slightly above average (60th percentile), momentum is above average (73rd percentile), flow is above average (82nd percentile), volatility is slightly above average (69th percentile).
+Looking at the full picture for Taiwan Semiconductor Manufacturing (TSM): extension is slightly below average (37th percentile), momentum is slightly below average (32nd percentile), flow is slightly above average (64th percentile), volatility is above average (77th percentile).

 Where is money flowing?